-Mandibular Hypoplasia refers to a jaw that is underdeveloped and small.
-When a mandible is too small, the teeth may not line up well and lead to an underbite or underjet.
-This may have important consequences for eating and even speech when significant during development.
-When the jaw underdevelopment, or retrognathia (or posterior-placed position of the jaw) is severe enough, it may lead to tongue-based airway obstruction causing sleep apnea (OSA).
+Mandibular Hypoplasia may have important consequences for eating and speech during development.
+When jaw underdevelopment, or retrognathia (or posterior-placed position of the jaw) is severe enough, it may lead to tongue-based airway obstruction causing obstructive sleep apnea (OSA).

 A child who is suffering from sleep apnea may show signs of: